mhofherr/TaskPaperManager/README.md

 ## Python versions

 TPM is developed on Python 2.7.
-Support for Python 3.4 is in the queue.
+It is tested on python 3.4 as well.

 ## Future features

-* Full support for Python 3.4
 * support pgp/mime for sending encrypted emails (to support encrypted html emails)
 * provide a pypi package